benchmark-action/github-action-benchmark/README.md

 #### `name` (Required)

 -   Type: String
 -   Default: `"Benchmark"`

 Name of the benchmark.
 This value must be identical across all benchmarks in your repository.

 #### `tool` (Required)

 -   Type: String
 -   Default: N/A

 Tool for running benchmark.
-The value must be one of `"cargo"`, `"go"`, `"benchmarkjs"`, `"pytest"`, `"googlecpp"`, `"catch2"`.
+The value must be one of `"cargo"`, `"criterion"`, `"go"`, `"benchmarkjs"`, `"pytest"`, `"googlecpp"`, `"catch2"`.

 #### `output-file-path` (Required)

 -   Type: String
 -   Default: N/A

 Path to a file which contains the output from benchmark tool.
 The path can be relative to repository root.

 #### `gh-pages-branch` (Required)

 -   Type: String
 -   Default: `"gh-pages"`

 Name of your GitHub pages branch.